martinberlin/esp-mdf-light-oled/README.md

     Components -> ESP32-Specific -> Main XTAL frequency -> 26 Mhz for this boards or 40 Mhz for others (Wemos, etc)

 I didn't want to Fork a ESP-MDF and keep only a minimal "Light example" that's why I'm leaving branch **master** as is and doing my updates in [develop](https://github.com/martinberlin/esp-mdf-light-oled/tree/develop) branch.
+**Please make sure to clone this repository using the --recursive** option so also the ssd1306 oled display library submodule is downloaded.
 ## Overview

 ESP32-MeshKit-Light is a smart lighting solution based on [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/mesh.html).
 It features network configuration, upgrade, local control, device association, etc., and will facilitate your understanding of ESP-MESH to implement further development.
 Before running this example, please refer to [ESP32-MeshKit Guide](../README.md).